SlightlyBetterYuvraj/unitycomponentcopier/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GPL License - see the LICENSE file for details